tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 The exit from 2D will be very similar.
 This time, we only care about the **scale** of the 3D player.
 Let's just try to reverse the **scale tween** in the enter function.

 #### Task
-Try to do this part of the codelab yourself.
+Try to complete this part of the codelab on your own.
 1. **Create** the scale tween
 2. **Set** transition
 3. **Set** easing